-We have empirically examined the effects of Federal Reserve quantitative easing (and subsequent quantitative tightening) on capital flows to emerging markets as a way of verifying the predictions of the model.
+We have empirically examined the effects of Federal Reserve quantitative easing (and subsequent quantitative tightening) on capital flows to emerging markets.
 In our baseline estimation, we have treated T-bills and reserves as imperfect substitutes, and under an alternative specification have grouped them together as equally liquid assets.
 The empirical results are qualitatively the same under the two groupings.
 We examine Fed purchases and sales of Treasury bonds.
-These are actions that do not materially affect the overall debt of the consolidated government but change the liquidity of U.S. government obligations held by the public.
-We make use of weekly data on equity and bond flows to emerging markets from the Emerging Portfolio Fund Research (EPFR) dataset.
+These are actions that do not materially affect the overall debt of the consolidated government but change the liquidity of U.S. government obligations held by the public.6 We make use of weekly data on bond flows to emerging markets from the Emerging Portfolio Fund Research (EPFR) dataset.
 We find that in weeks in which the Fed makes large purchases (sales) of longer-term Treasuries, there is a subsequent increase (decrease) in U.S. funds flowing to EMs.
 This effect is statistically significant out to a horizon of at least 52 weeks.
-This effect is robust to controls for U.S. conditions (VIX, returns on 10-year U.S. Treasury bonds, changes in the S&P 500 index) as well as recipient-country specific controls (money market rates, change in industrial production, change in the exchange rate relative to the dollar, year-on-year CPI inflation and reserves/GDP.)
-We see these responses both in flows into and out of emerging markets, and in the wealth invested in EMs (which includes valuation changes.)
+This effect is robust to controls for U.S. conditions (VIX, returns on 10-year U.S. Treasury bonds, changes in the S&P 500 index) as well as recipient-country specific controls (money market rates, change in industrial production, change in the exchange rate relative to the dollar, year-on-year CPI inflation and reserves/GDP.)7 We see these responses both in flows into and out of emerging markets, and in the wealth invested in EMs (which includes valuation changes.)
 We find similar effects in response to news about QE and QT rather than actual purchases and sales of long-term Treasury bonds.

 We then show that the convenience yield or return to liquidity on U.S. Treasury bonds falls as the supply of liquidity increases during quantitative easing, and the reverse occurs during quantitative tightening, consistent with the prediction of our model.
 We measure the convenience yield as the "Treasury basis", or the deviation from covered interest parity for government bonds of the U.S. relative to other major currencies.
 The data support the hypothesis that QE (QT) increases (decreases) the supply of liquid assets to markets, thereby lowering (raising) the convenience yield on short-term Treasuries.
+In turn, we use the relationship between QE/QT and the convenience yield as a first stage regression, in which the Fed intervention is an instrument for the covered interest parity deviation.
+Then, the second stage regression finds that a decrease (increase) in the convenience yield after QE (QT) does provoke greater capital flows to emerging markets.